-It takes about six weeks for coneflowers to grow from seed to a transplant-ready seedling.
+It takes about six weeks for coneflowers to grow from seeds to transplant-ready coneflower seedlings.
 You can start seeds indoors as early as six weeks before the last expected spring frost, but starting indoors in midsummer for fall transplanting also works well.
 Their roots don't tolerate disturbance, so sow the seeds 1/4 inch deep in individual peat pots.
 Peat pots don't require removal before transplanting because they decompose in the soil.

-Indoor-grown seedlings need transplanting when they are 6 weeks old and after all danger of spring frost has passed.
-When transplanting to a sunny, well-drained bed, dig the planting hole 1/2 inch deeper than the peat pot and make the hole twice as wide.
+Indoor-grown coneflower seedlings need transplanting when they are 6 weeks old and after all danger of spring frost has passed.
+When transplanting to a sunny, well-draining bed, dig the planting hole 1/2 inch deeper than the peat pot and make the hole twice as wide.
 Tear the rim from the pot and set it inside the planting hole so the top edge of the pot sits just beneath the soil surface.

 Coneflowers germinate readily when sown directly in the garden bed.
 Wait to plant until the soil temperature has warmed to 65 F in spring or early summer to ensure best germination.
 You can also sow outdoors later in the season, up to two months before the first expected fall frost.

 Seeds that fall to the ground in late summer and early fall usually sprout the following spring and help fill in empty areas in the coneflower bed.
-Coneflowers can form seeds all summer, so remove all spent blooms as soon as they wilt if you don't want the coneflowers to self-sow.
+The coneflower plant can form seeds all summer, so remove all spent blooms as soon as they wilt if you don't want the coneflowers to self-sow.